Can I Appeal if My Workers' Comp Claim Is Denied?

 “Workers’ comp provides medical treatment and income replacement benefits to employees who get hurt on the job,” says Matthew Lewis, a workers’ compensation attorney at MLF Legal in Dallas, Texas.
 “There are workers’ compensation systems nationally, and each state has its own workers’ compensation laws as well.”

-Generally, workers’ compensation laws specify the benefits that employees are entitled to if they suffered a workplace injury and the procedures for claiming these benefits.
+Generally, workers’ compensation laws specify the benefits that employees get if they suffer a workplace injury.
+State laws also have specific procedures for claiming these benefits.

 While every state workers’ comp system is different, Lewis says there are generally three kinds of benefits: